-Instead of meat I’ve used a wholesome, healthy filling of lentils, onion and carrot.
+Instead of meat I've used a wholesome, healthy and delicious filling of lentils, onion and carrot.

-In place of 100% traditional mashed potatoes, I’ve used a sweet cauliflower mash topping that’s both creamy tasting AND still entirely dairy free.
+And in place of 100% traditional mashed potatoes, I've used a sweet cauliflower mash topping that’s both creamy tasting AND still entirely dairy free!

 This dish takes will take you a little longer than my usual casserole recipes so I find it’s best to make it at the weekends.

 However it's totally worth it because you'll get six portions of good wholesome vegan goodness!

 Your green lentil shepherd's pie is perfectly freezable too, so you don't need to be stuffing it all down in one go.

 Although on first tastes you may well be tempted to do so!